Partial Capacity Benefit

-Partial Capacity Benefit is a social welfare scheme which allows you to return to work or self-employment (if you have reduced capacity to work) and continue to receive a payment from the Department of Social Protection.
+Partial Capacity Benefit is a social welfare scheme which allows you to return to work or self-employment (if you have reduced capacity to work) and continue to receive a payment from the Department of Social Protection (DSP).

 You will qualify for Partial Capacity Benefit if your restriction on capacity for work is assessed as moderate, severe, or profound.
-If it is assessed as mild you will not qualify and your continued eligibility to Illness Benefit or Invalidity Pension will also be reviewed.
+If it is assessed as mild you will not qualify.

 You do not have to transfer onto the Partial Capacity Scheme if you wish to do voluntary work.

-If you are on Illness Benefit or Invalidity Pension and want to do a SOLAS (formerly FÁS) training course, you do not go onto Partial Capacity Benefit.
+If you are on Illness Benefit or Invalidity Pension and want to do a FET (formerly FÁS) training course, you do not go onto Partial Capacity Benefit.
 You apply to the Illness Benefit or Invalidity Pension section, as appropriate.
-You may get the training allowance as well as your normal social welfare payment.
-(From 1 January 2014 new participants do not get a training allowance and a social welfare payment together).

 You cannot get Partial Capacity Benefit and take part in a Community Employment Scheme.